 Install gauge manifold on the compressor.
 Operate the unit on COOL with a 138 kPa, 1.38 bar, 20 psig minimum suction pressure and a 689 kPa, 6.89 bar, 100 psig discharge pressure for 15 minutes or more.
 After the unit has maintained the above conditions for 15 minutes, observe the compressor oil level.
 The oil should be 1/2 to 3/4 up in the sight glass.

-Add and remove compressor oil at the compressor oil fitting
+the compressor oil fitting

-Figure 39: Adjusting Compressor Oil Level
+Figure 73: Adjusting Compressor Oil Level

 To check compressor oil level with an ambient air temperature below 10 C (50 F)